sohaibnomanahmed/mac-setup/README.md

 2. To use github from VSCode, you need to setup username and email in config.
 Config log will show you how after you try ro commit from VSCode

 ## VSCode
 Install packages to make VSCode better, for icons improvement (Material Design Icons) is a choise.
 For color sheme (One Dark Pro) is a good choise.
+Install language spesific packages like Flutter whihc will also install Dart.
+Python and Jupyter Notebook, for some reason it recommend you to install python3 via brew, but macOS already ships with python3?
+Not sure whats happening here.

 ## FVM
 Setup fvm for VSCode